Kate Roberts (YouthAIDS): YouthAIDS

 Kate Roberts founded YouthAIDS in 2001 as an educational and prevention campaign for the charity Population Services International (PSI).
 YouthAIDS is based in Washington, DC, while being active in around 70 countries.

 Five & Alive

-After the success of YouthAIDS Roberts started another PSI campaign, Five & Alive, in order to raise money for and awareness of PSI projects to tackle preventable disease in children under five years old.
+After the success of YouthAIDS, Roberts started another PSI campaign, Five & Alive, to raise money and awareness for PSI projects which target preventable disease in children under five years old.